omniedgeio/omniedge-windows/README.md

 # Omniedge-windows

 Windows desktop application for Omniedge.
-(Made by Qt)
+(Made by Qt5.12.12)

 # Compiler and debugger